 - A. All students' disciplinary records are kept in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 (the "Buckley Amendment"), 20 U.S.C.
 1232g.
 In accordance with these provisions, all disciplinary files are confidential and may only be accessed by the student, parents of dependent students (as defined by the Internal Revenue Service), or by a person or agency possessing a waiver signed by the student waiving his/her right to this protection and meeting the requirements for valid waivers under the "Buckley Amendment."
-West Chester University will disclose disciplinary cases of students who have been found in violation of University policies and regulations in which the minimum outcome resulted in a period of probation. - B. West Chester University will also allow access to a disciplinary record in order to comply with a subpoena or court order served upon it.
+West Chester University will disclose disciplinary cases of students who have been found in violation of University policies and regulations in which the minimum outcome resulted in any period of probation. - B. In accordance with FERPA § 99.31, if a student is under the age of 21 and they are found or accept responsibility for the use or possession of alcohol or a controlled substance, parents/guardians may be notified of the violation(s) unless the student shows proof of their independent status.
+The student will have five University business days from the date of the sanction outcome letter to show such evidence using the Proof of Independent Status Form. - C. West Chester University will also allow access to a disciplinary record in order to comply with a subpoena or court order served upon it.
 When served with a subpoena or court order, the University will notify the student in writing that it is complying with the court order.
-The University will disclose the outcome of a disciplinary proceeding alleging sexual misconduct to both the complainant and the accused individuals.
+The University will disclose the outcome of a disciplinary proceeding alleging sexual misconduct to both the complainant and the respondent individuals.
 The University may disclose the results of a disciplinary proceeding brought against the alleged perpetrator to the alleged complainant of any crime of violence, as that term is defined in 18 U.S.C.
-16.

-- C. The release of records relating to the Student Group Discipline Process will be managed by the Assistant Dean in consultation with appropriate staff within Student Affairs and the University.
-There may be times when it is appropriate or necessary to release the interim status or outcome of a particular conduct meeting/ hearing to those both within and outside of the University.
+16. - D. The release of records relating to the Student Group Discipline Process will be managed by the Assistant Dean in consultation with appropriate staff within Student Affairs and the University.
+There may be times when it is appropriate or necessary to release the interim status or outcome of a particular conduct meeting/hearing to those both within and outside of the University.
 Those types of decisions will be made on a case-by-case basis.
-FERPA requires the confidentiality of individual student records. - D. West Chester University maintains disciplinary records of students.
+FERPA requires the confidentiality of individual student records. - E. West Chester University maintains disciplinary records of students.
 These records are maintained separately from the student's official academic records.
 The University shall retain academic integrity violations for five years after incident and all other discipline records for seven years after incident providing they were in good standing with the University.
 Records involving expulsions are kept indefinitely.
 The University reserves the right to keep any records for a longer period of time.
 All records related to student group conduct will be kept in the student group's official file indefinitely and the group outcomes may be shared or published at the University's discretion.